When to Hire an Expert

 High Stakes

-We all understand that presentations are high-visibility events.
-Sure, some have lower stakes, such as internal team gatherings or quarterly team updates.
-But many have very high stakes, including executive pitches or investor relations presentations.
-In these cases, there’s pretty much zero chance you’re going to choose a new agency to design your slides three weeks before you have to present.
-That feels like a huge risk, even if you hate your slides and are pretty sure the whole thing sucks.
+We all know that presentations are high-visibility events.
+Some have lower stakes, like internal team gatherings or quarterly updates.
+However, many have very high stakes, such as executive pitches or investor presentations.
+In these cases, you’re unlikely to choose a new agency to design your slides three weeks before you present.
+That feels risky, even if you dislike your slides and think they are lacking.

-Once the owner of this agency understood the context of his potential client, he could then help his prospective clients get a better experience by showing them when to engage a new presentation agency.
-Most of the people he talked to were dissatisfied with their current agency, but we’re still planning to use them anyhow.
-And in a high-visibility and high-stakes scenario, that makes sense, because even if you don’t love the outcome, you at least know what to expect.
+Once the agency owner understood potential clients’ contexts, he helped them achieve better outcomes.
+He showed them when to engage a new presentation agency.
+Many people he spoke to were unhappy with their current agency but planned to use them anyway.
+In high-visibility, high-stakes situations, that makes sense.
+Even if you don’t love the outcome, you at least know what to expect.

 The Key: Plan Early